jdohertydev/runit/README.md

 The expected outcome was for the project to display correctly without any distortion on all tested devices.
 The  result confirmed that there were **no issues** or content distortions observed across any of the tested devices.
 Therefore, the overall result of the viewport testing was deemed successful, with the project passing all criteria without any discrepancies.

+### Compatibility Testing

+The website was tested on all major browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, Opera, and Safari.
+The expected outcome was that the project would function correctly in all these browsers.

+The result showed that there were no functionality issues, all navigation links worked, and the form responded appropriately to empty fields.

 ### Bugs